semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

         # == Optional settings in the `with:` block

-        # Instead of `config:`, use rules set in Semgrep Cloud.
+        # Instead of `config:`, use rules set in Semgrep App.
         # Get your credentials from semgrep.dev/manage/settings.
         #   publishDeployment: ${{ secrets.SEMGREP_DEPLOYMENT_ID }}
         #   publishToken: ${{ secrets.SEMGREP_APP_TOKEN }}